ThomasObenaus/heatpump-stats/PLAN.md

 - **Shelly Pro3EM**: Real-time power consumption (since it's not available via the Viessmann API).

 The solution will be containerized and run on a home server, providing a web dashboard for visualization.
+It will also track configuration changes (e.g., temperature settings, schedules) to correlate them with performance improvements.

 ## 2. Architecture & Tech Stack